The Best Lizards for Handling: Species That Welcome Your Touch

 Training and Taming Your Lizard

 If you want to have a lizard that enjoys being handled often, then you will need to be consistent with your training and taming.
+Lizards that like to be handled are often reptiles that have become accustomed to human interaction from an early age.

 Once you have put your new lizard in their enclosure, let them rest for a couple of days to get used to their habitat and surroundings.
-Once they have settled in, you can start the familiarization and socialization process.
-Carefully put your hand in their enclosure and let them approach you.
-Do this once a day for a couple of days.
-Avoid picking them up just yet.
+Once they have settled in, you can start this familiarization and socialization process:

-Once they are used to your presence, you can move on to gently scooping them up and holding them inside their enclosure.
-Always scoop from underneath the lizard and approach them from the side rather than from above.
+3. Always scoop from underneath the lizard and approach them from the side rather than from above.
 Never pick them up from above or by their tails.

-Handle them for short periods to get them used to you and the experience.
-Slowly increase the amount of time they are out of the enclosure and are being handled.
+4. Handle them for short periods to get them used to you and the experience.

-Always watch for signs of distress and aggression and gently return them to the enclosure.
-If you’re willing to put in the time and effort consistently, your lizard will become used to and eventually even enjoy being handled!
+If you’re willing to put in the time and effort consistently, most lizard pets will become used to and eventually even enjoy being handled!

 FAQS on Handling Lizards